 Once you have the names of a few piano technicians, find out a little more about them.
 You can check on the internet to see if they have a website, or you can call them in person.
 Find out what their experience level and training is, and if they are certified by a professional organization, such as the Piano Technicians Guild.

 Ask the piano technician what they charge for tuning, and what additional costs for repairs might be.
-Typical prices for piano tuning are around $100, but can go up to $200 for an exceptionally qualified and experienced technician.
+Typical prices for piano tuning are at least $100, but can go up to $200 for an exceptionally qualified and experienced technician.
 Beware of piano technicians who only charge $50 or less.
 You get what you pay for!
 You may also want to ask what method of payment the technician prefers, such as cash, check, credit, or debit card.

 Make an Appointment